frontenddogma/web-development-glossary/manuscript/h.md

 : A major revision of the HTTP network protocol.
 A major goal of HTTP/2 was to decrease latency so to improve page load speed in web browsers.
 It derived from the earlier experimental SPDY protocol, originally developed by Google.
 HTTP/2 was developed by the HTTP Working Group (also called httpbis, where “bis” means “second”) of the Internet Engineering Task Force.
 HTTP/2 is the first new version of HTTP since HTTP 1.1, which was standardized in 1997 by RFC&nbsp;2068.
 The HTTP/2 specification was published as in 2015 as RFC&nbsp;7540.&nbsp;[†](#w-http2)

 HTTP/3
 : The upcoming third major version of the Hypertext Transfer Protocol, succeeding HTTP/2.
-HTTP/3 is based on a prior RFC draft (“Hypertext Transfer Protocol (HTTP) over QUIC”).&nbsp;[†](#w-http3)
+HTTP/3 is based on a prior RFC draft, _Hypertext Transfer Protocol (HTTP) over QUIC_.&nbsp;[†](#w-http3)

 httpd.conf
 : The main configuration file for the Apache HTTP Server. ℹ︎&nbsp;[is.gd/asNHfP](https://httpd.apache.org/docs/2.4/configuring.html)